pixl8/Preside-CMS/support/docs/docs/02.devguides/32.rulesengine/page.md

 ### Expression field types

-Expression fields are typed so that the user experience of configuring the field can be taylored to the type of field.
+Expression fields are typed so that the user experience of configuring the field can be tailored to the type of field.
 For example, `boolean` types are configured with just a single click to toggle them from `true` to `false`. `object` types will present the user with a record picker with data selected from the configured preside object for the field.

-See [[rulesenginefieldtypes]] for a full guide
+See [[rulesenginefieldtypes]] for a full guide.

 ![Screenshot showing configuration of an object type field](images/screenshots/rulesEngineObjectFieldConfiguration.jpg)